geez0219/website-ng/src/assets/branches/r1.0/example/image_classification/mnist.md

 ```

 ### `Network` definition
-We are going to connect the model and `Ops` together into a `Network`. `Ops` are the basic component of `Network`.
-They can be logic for loss calculation, model update units, and even model itself is also considered as an `Op`.
+We are going to connect the model and `Ops` together into a `Network`. `Ops` are the basic components of a `Network`.
+They can be logic for loss calculation, model update rules, or even models themselves.

 ```python